Juneteenth event draws large crowd to Harker Heights

 “We have some cookies here available for the kids and we have some icing they will be able to use to design their own cookies and show off their creativity,” business owner Kat Tucker said.

-Tucker said this is the second year she has participated in the Harker Heights Juneteenth event, adding that she first got involved because she is the vice president of the Waco chapter of Black Women in Business.
+Tucker said she first got involved in the Heights Juneteenth event because she is the vice president of the Waco chapter of Black Women in Business.

 “I love that they have this event,” she said.
 “It is a way to connect to the community.
 Any time the community can get together like this is a good thing.”

-Volunteers at the event were also enjoying the sense of community and comraderie Juneteenth offers.
+Volunteers at the event were also enjoying the sense of community and camaraderie Juneteenth offers.

 “This is awesome, it’s amazing, it’s such a great event,” Unique Brown said.
 “This is actually my first time celebrating Juneteenth, and I am here as a member of Iota Lambda Mu Sorority, Inc. I think it is amazing to let everyone be together and celebrate family and friends.”